Faith-Led Somatic Intensives for Women in Leadership

 Because often there is a difference between knowing the truth and living from it.

-How a Faith-Led Somatic Intensive Works
+How a Faith-Led Somatic Intensive works

 A Faith-Led Somatic Intensive is an extended, focused time set aside for deeper healing work.

-Your experience typically includes:
+Your experience includes:

 Not with pressure.

-Not with expectations.
+Not with expectation.

 Intensive Options & Investment

-• Investment
+Investment

 $4,000